achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 ### Classic shaken
 Remember the original, unforgiving shaken rules?
 We'll use them.

-On an his action, a Shaken character msut attempt to recover from being Shaken by making a Spirit roll:
+On his action, a Shaken character must attempt to recover from being Shaken by making a Spirit roll:

 * Failure: Character remains shaken and can only perform free actions.
 * Success: Character is no longer Shaken, but can only perform free actions that turn.